Library: Children's libraries

 Children's libraries are special collections of books intended for juvenile readers and usually kept in separate rooms of general public libraries.
 Some children's libraries have entire floors or wings dedicated to them in bigger libraries while smaller ones may have a separate room or area for children.
 They are an educational agency seeking to acquaint the young with the world's literature and to cultivate a love for reading.
 Their work supplements that of the public schools.

 Services commonly provided by public libraries may include storytelling sessions for infants, toddlers, preschool children, or after-school programs, all with an intention of developing early literacy skills and a love of books.
 One of the most popular programs offered in public libraries are summer reading programs for children, families, and adults.

 Another popular reading program for children is PAWS TO READ or similar programs where children can read to certified therapy dogs.
 Since animals are a calming influence and there is no judgment, children learn confidence and a love of reading.
 Many states have these types of programs: parents need simply ask their librarian to see if it is available at their local library.

+Media libraries

+In some countries, a difference is made between libraries that hold multimedia materials like videos, such as movies and documentaries, and sound recordings, such as music and audio books, and libraries that hold physical books.
+The French term médiatheque describes this sort of multimedia library and came from a period in the history of French libraries during the 1970s.
+Notable media libraries include Sendai Mediatheque in Japan, and from within France the Médiathèque Musicale Mahler, and Médiathèques de Saint-Étienne.